Cebu Blue Pothos

 In optimal conditions your Cebu Blue should be fertilized weekly during spring and summer with a diluted fertilizer.
 During winter, fertilizing can be reduced to monthly.
 This will assist in keeping your plant alive as well as promote healthy growth.

 Cebu Blue requires a well draining soil.
 Any premium potting mix with perlite added will make a great potting soil to use.
 This will provide adequate nutrients whilst assisting in drainage.

 Diseases & Pests

 The most common pests that you can encounter whilst caring for your Cebu Blue are spider mites and mealybugs.
 Other problems you may encounter whilst caring for your Cebu Blue are browning leaves and yellowing and abnormal leaves.
-For a wide range of information on combating a large range of indoor plant diseases and pests click here.
+For a wide range of information on combating a large range of indoor plant diseases and pests see our pests and diseases page.